SherineAwad/ATAC-Seq/README.md

 A snakefile pipeline for ATAC-Seq.

 Change the config.yaml file appropriately according to your data.
+Update replicat1.tsv and replicate2.tsv for Replicate 1 and Replicate 2 respectively.
-Update sample names, parameters of Genrich in the config file.
+Update parameters of Genrich in the config file.
 Also, change workdir where the samples exist, reference genome,  etc.

 Then run: snakemake -jnumber_of_cores, for example for 5 cores use: